Betsy Welch: My name is Betsy Welch. I’m a Dental Hygienist, and I’m the new Patient Coordinator.

 Betsy Welch: I really love people and I enjoy each and every patient that comes in.

 Pam Henson: We know them by name.
 I just love to catch up with them.
-We know the families, their trips.
+We know the families, and their trips.
 They’re just an important part of who we are.

 Betsy Welch: You’ll notice when you come in, everybody’s super friendly and we’re just like family.